microsoft/FluidFramework/experimental/dds/tree/README.md

 ### Identifier

 A node's identifier is a unique key associated with that node.
-The identifier can be used to retrieve a node from a the current view of a SharedTree, and provides a way to refer to existing nodes when performing edits to the tree.
+The identifier can be used to retrieve a node from the current view of a SharedTree, and provides a way to refer to existing nodes when performing edits to the tree.

 ### Traits